 Moving to College Station (Bryan), TX

-College Station, TX, is renowned as the home of Texas A&M University.
-With a population hovering around 117,000, the city is growing quickly and is considered one of the best places to live in Texas.
-Lovingly known as Aggieland by its residents, the city is a college town through and through.
+College Station, TX, is renowned as the home of Texas A&M University (also known as Texas Agricultural and Mechanical University), part of the Texas A&M University System.
+With a population hovering around 117,000 in Brazos County, the city is growing quickly, thanks to economic stability, new housing developments, and community diversity, making it one of the best places to live in Texas.
+Lovingly known as Aggieland by its residents, the city is a college town through and through, home to the Texas A&M Aggies and passionate Aggie Sports fans.
 And you can bet it caters to the Aggies!

 Not everything here revolves around TAMU, however.
-Living in College Station also means dining at unique restaurants, enjoying live music, exploring numerous museums and participating in a vibrant sports scene.
+Living in College Station (part of Bryan-College Station) also means dining at unique restaurants, enjoying live music, exploring numerous museums, participating in outdoor recreation, and following Texas A&M Sports.
 Regardless of how you spend your free time in College Station, you’re sure to enjoy the city’s energy and friendly folks!

 Lots To Learn And Loads To Love